Deepam-Rai/Notes/LangChain/LangChain for LLM Application Development.md

 Developed by Harrison Chase and Ankush Gola(Co-Founder).

 ---
+## Observations
 1. Provides wrappers and utilities for giving prompt to LLM model and also for the output given by LLM.
 3. [Typical flow here](./Models,%20prompts%20and%20parsers.md) for usual prompt and getting response from LLM.
 4. Gives dedicated memory retaining mechanism for chatbots conversations [here](./Memory.md).
 5. Combines prompt and LLMs to form building blocks, which can be joined in sequence and used as a chain.
+6. Basically, we know what functions we need.
+So instead of coding the function we use LLM with prompt engineering.

 ----